glyph-cat/langutil/docs/UpdateHistory.md

 ## 2.3.0
 * Internal optimization for better performance and debugging experience.
+* Automatic language detection for React Native is no longer included in the core to avoid conflict with webpack config in some cases.
+It has been splitted out as a function and can be imported from `'langutil/native-additions'`
-* The repo now includes templates for dictionaries, some of the most commonly used words are readily translated.
+* The [repo](https://github.com/chin98edwin/langutil/tree/master/dictionary) now includes template dictionaries, some of the most commonly used words are readily translated.
 More translations will be added over time.
-It is not included in the package to maintain a small size.
 * Additions for React:
     * New <Localizable> component that acts as a wrapper for HTML or React elements.
 * Additions React Native: